oiax/tgweb/README.md

 ### What is a page

-In **tgweb**, the template files used to generate web pages are called "pages".
+In **tgweb**, the HTML documents that make up a website are generated from a combination of template files.
+A _page_ is a type of such template file.
 Pages are placed in the `src/pages` subdirectory under the working directory.

 It is possible to create a subdirectory under the `src/pages` directory and place pages under it.
 However, it is not possible to create a subdirectory directly under the `src/pages` directory with the following names: